Thai woman now in California over huge Navy corruption case

-SAN DIEGO (AP) - A former executive for a Malaysian defense contractor linked to a sweeping corruption scandal that cost the Navy some $35 million appeared Tuesday in a California courtroom to face federal charges.
+SAN DIEGO (AP) - A former executive for a Singapore-based defense contractor linked to a sweeping corruption scandal that cost the Navy some $35 million appeared Tuesday in a California courtroom to face federal charges.

 Pornpun “Yin” Settaphakorn appeared before a judge in San Diego and was ordered detained pending another hearing next month.

-Note: This story has been corrected to show the defense contractor was based in Singapore, not Malaysia.